-Tri Swim Coach is a resource providing the best and latest information on how to train for a triathlon swim, and go from a struggle to “laughing at the water!”
-Read on for information about the coaches!
+Tri Swim Coach is a resource providing the best and latest online information on how to train for a triathlon swim, and go from a struggle to “Befriending the water” in record time!
+Read on for information about the coaches.

 Kevin’s coaching philosophy differs from the traditional approach to competitive swimming: He believes that the best swimming techniques are different than the traditionally taught styles:

 Traditional: The traditional approach and philosophy in swimming has been “no pain, no gain” and “the more, the better,” usually with slower swim timing and results as well as burnout and injuries.

 Koskella Triathlete: This progressive approach incorporates using several techniques and drills in workouts, as well utilizing video analysis, allowing swimmers to get more out of their strokes, swim faster, and swim more fluidly, while keeping their heart rates down and their times getting faster.
 In other words, getting more out of less!

 Kevin coaches sessions for swimming masters and triathletes in the U.S., and conducts a variety of clinics, private lessons, and video-analysis of personal swim style with critique and correction.
 He has helped professional Ironman triathletes reach their goal, but his passion is to give the new triathlete the confidence to be successful in (and ENJOY) the swim portion of the race.

 Kevin is an active contributor to Triathlete Magazine, Inside Triathlon Magazine, Men’s Health Magazine, and popular websites, Active.com and Beginner Triathlete.com, and Trifuel.com, focusing on issues, tips on swimming for beginners, and helping triathletes overcome their swimming challenges and set new PRs.

 Christopher Hague – Assistant Coach